 Bullying is aggressive or insulting behaviour by an individual or group, often repeated over time, which intentionally hurts or harms another pupil or group physically or emotionally.
 It is often motivated by prejudice against particular groups for example, on grounds of race, religion, culture, sex, gender, homophobia, special educational needs and disability or because the child is adopted, is looked after by the Local Authority or is a carer.
 It may occur directly or through cyber-technology (social websites, mobile phones, text messages, photographs and email).
+Bullying on the basis of protected characteristics is taken particularly seriously.
 Research confirms that bullying can have a lasting destructive effect on people's lives.

-Bullying can produce long lasting feelings of powerlessness, loss of self-esteem and isolation.
+Bullying can produce long-lasting feelings of powerlessness, loss of self-esteem and isolation.
 Victims can sometimes become convinced that they are somehow at fault and can suffer serious long-term distress as a result.
 Their school work and social and emotional development can be seriously adversely affected.
 Bullying has the potential to cause serious psychological and physical damage and, in the most extreme cases, suicide.